syeddsherazi/task-randostore/README.md

 Time division:
   * 1 hr basic AngularJS documentation reading.
 Since I didn't have any prior experience with AngularJS, I considered it'll be fruitless if I dive blindlessly into the task.
 So I spent around 1 hr reading some of the basics of AngularJS.
 As I did have experience with newer versions of Angular (2,4,5) so I found quite a lot fimilarities which enabled me to start the project with some know how in a short time.
   * 6.5-7 hrs for implementation of task.

+One thing I would like to mention is that I was getting CORS issue while hitting the NodeJS server.
+Since it didn't allowed cross origin requests.
+I installed cors from npm in your node project.
+You may need to do the same.

+Step 1:
+npm i cors --save

+Step 2:
+Add the following 2 lines on your node project's index js file after line 17. var cors = require('cors');
+app.use(cors());